Menu

 As always, it’s best to get in contact with the relevant medical institutions for further details - The above table is meant to serve as a guide and does not replace the personal responsibility of each applicant to obtain up-to-date and objective information from medical institutions regarding their medical school applications.

-For more information on how GAMSAT ® Scores are calculated and what they mean, visit our guide to understanding your GAMSAT ® Results.
+For more information on how GAMSAT ® scores work, visit our guide to understanding your GAMSAT ® results .

 Currency of GAMSAT ® Results